janekfleper/typst-fancy-units/docs/manual.typ

 = Configuration <configuration>

-The settings to configure the transformations and formatting of the numbers and units are kept in a state and will be used as the default.
+The settings to configure the transformations and formatting of the numbers and units are kept in a state and to be used as the default.
 The (global) configuration should be done at the beginning of the document to set up the state for the entire document.
 The transformation and formatting can always be changed for individual numbers and units by using the respective function arguments that will take precedence over the state.
-Using the configuration always requires context to access the state.
+Reading the configuration always requires context to access the state.

 #let func-configure = (
   name: "configure",